MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAutoAttendantCallableEntity.md

  $callableEntity = New-CsAutoAttendantCallableEntity -Identity $callableEntityId -Type SharedVoicemail -EnableTranscription
 ```

 This example gets an Office 365 group by name using Find-CsGroup cmdlet.
-We then use the ObjectId of that group to create a shared voicemail callable entity that supports transcription.
+Then the Guid of that group is used to create a shared voicemail callable entity that supports transcription.

 ## PARAMETERS